buddike1112/FlashFileProcessor/README.txt

 4. Seperate successfully validated items and failed items.
 5. Write successful items into seperate file in different destination folder.
 6. Write failed items into seperate file in different rejection folder.
-7.Provide one or more reasons for the failure of each record, reasons were configurable
+7. Provide one or more reasons for the failure of each record, reasons were configurable

 Version History:
 ----------------